Updated July 26, 2019: I am using a combination of Echo Dot generation 1 and generation 3 here in Spain.

 sudo netfilter-persistent reload

-Meanwhile I learned that to use Tasmota with Flash-limited Sonoffs – you can flash in 2 stages thanks to a minimal intermediate version which still handles MQTT:
+Meanwhile on a different note, I learned that to use Tasmota with Flash-limited Sonoffs – you can flash in 2 stages thanks to a minimal intermediate version which still handles MQTT:

 Below I’m loading sonoff.bin rather than sonoff-basic.bin – the latter requires this 2-step OTA but has more stuff built into it (sensors).